 - Thought leadership

-Primary and secondary research are methodologies commonly used when evaluating advertising.
+Primary and secondary research are methodologies that evaluate advertising.
 Although this can seem like an unnecessary expense, it is far from it.
-As they say: “Failure to prepare is preparation for failure”.
+As they say: “Failure to prepare is preparation for failure.”
 This upfront research cost allows your communications to be more targeted, set up for success, and ultimately drive more sales.

 Primary research is research that is not already out there.
 There are two types of primary research: qualitative and quantitative.

 Qualitative research is directional and used to garner ideas and insights.
 Traditionally, this type of research has been conducted at focus group facilities, over the phone, or even in one’s home.
 However, new technologies have brought this type of research into the digital space.
 That is to say, online focus groups, bulletin boards, and social research allow the strategists to be timelier and more cost-effective.
 New technologies such as virtual reality are revolutionizing this type of research.

 In advertising, qualitative research is excellent for the initial feedback of campaign ideas, concept testing, and bringing a specific target segment to life.

 Quantitative research derives conclusions about specific target populations through methods such as online or over-the-phone surveys.
 As a result, this number-oriented methodology reaches out to a large number of respondents to be statistically representative of a population.
 In other words, strategists use quant for advertising tracking research, brand equity research, concept testing, consumer, and segmentation research.
 To sum it up, quant helps you predict if your advertising campaign will be successful.